compass Explore next steps to improve your mental health. Get mental health help

-What Are the 2 Types of Coping Mechanisms?
+What Are Coping Mechanisms?

 What Are Bad Coping Mechanisms?

-1. Isolation.
+1. Isolation

 When you feel overwhelmed or constantly annoyed by others, isolating yourself from everyone might seem like a logical way to remove stress from your life.
-However, connection is a very important part of a healthy life, and decreased social interaction and physical activity can be harmful to one’s mental and physical health if it persists for too long.
+However, connection is a very important part of a healthy life, and decreased social interaction and physical activity can be harmful to both mental and physical health if it persists for too long.

-2. Relying on others too much.
+2. Relying on others too much

-3. Jumping to conclusions/catastrophizing.
+3. Jumping to conclusions or catastrophizing

-4. Doomscrolling.
+4. Doomscrolling

-Social media has become a very common stress outlet, but oftentimes it can heap on stress instead of relieving it.
+Social media has become a very common stress outlet, but it can heap on stress instead of relieving it.
 Doomscrolling is a habit of continuing to look through social media despite feeling weighed down by the bad news and emotions it brings up.

-5. Avoiding problems.
+5. Avoiding problems

-6. Impulse spending.
+6. Impulse spending

 Retail therapy can provide a quick hit of dopamine, but if it becomes a constant stress-relief tactic, you could find yourself facing a different kind of stress.
 In the extreme, impulse spending can lead to severe financial and relationship problems that negatively affect your life.

-7. Substance use.
+7. Substance use

 Depending on substances to relieve your worry, stress, or tension can be a very slippery slope.
 Blowing off steam can be helpful, but when a substance becomes the only way that you can deal with your circumstances or emotions, using it can lead to serious physical and mental health problems.

-8. Excessive worry.
+8. Excessive worry

 It’s good to be prepared for bad outcomes as well as good ones, but when worry and fear start to hold you back from living your life, they can become toxic.
 When worry moves past being helpful and starts to look like catastrophizing and jumping to conclusions, it might be adding stress and discomfort to life rather than taking it away.